rijju-das/Student-Engagement/README.md

 ### 2.1.
 OpenFace Features

-Generates per-frame Action Units, head pose, gaze and landmarks using OpenFace v2.2.
+Generates per-frame Action Units, head pose, gaze, and landmarks using OpenFace v2.2.

 1. **Install/OpenFace setup**
    - Download and build OpenFace; ensure the `Feature_extract/OpenFace` binary is on your `PATH`.